-Adopting value-based pricing can have a significant impact on your firm’s profits.
-Do you take a strategic approach to set prices based on customer value or are you still using cost-plus?
+Adopting value-based pricing has a significant impact on your firm’s profits.
+Do you take a strategic approach to set prices based on customer value or are you using a cost-plus method?

-Few companies are strategic and proactive about price setting.
-As a result, they don’t achieve their full profit potential and their positioning can be hurt as well.
+Unfortunately, few companies take a proactive, strategic approach to price setting.
+As a result, they don’t achieve their full profit potential.

 The difference between simply setting a price and value-based pricing is the difference between reacting to competitive pressure and proactively shaping the market.